 “Secondly, it would be collaborating: not just with people who have millions of followers, but with anybody.
 Even if somebody has an audience of 20 people, that’s still an audience of 20 people that you didn’t have,” he said.
 “When you create with others, you’re just giving yourself a chance to get more eyeballs.”

-Finally, Waheed says creativity is key, and that creators need to find their own unique perspective to draw from.
+Finally, Waheed says creativity is key, and that creators need to find their own unique perspectives to draw from.
 This is something he’s been challenged to practice in quarantine this year.

 If success doesn’t come overnight, Waheed says to be patient and keep plugging away.